 - It’s hard to know who can help – Your brand is precious.
 It literally is the interface between you and your customers.
 It is all your customers know of you!
 It can be hard to know who to trust with something so important, especially of you don’t know a great deal about the area. – Look for a brand consultant with a body of work that relates to your sector, who has been successful (with the customer testimonials to prove it) and whose work you like the look of.
 Read what they write, speak to them and see if you get on with them.
 Then make a choice.
 Pick the ones that you think are right for your organisation.

-Healthcare experience meets branding expertise
+Pharmacy experience meets branding expertise